walmartlabs/thorax/README.md

 ### emptyTemplate *view.emptyTemplate*

-A template name or template function to display when the collection is empty.
-If used in a `collection` helper the inverse block will become the `emptyTemplate`.
+NARRATIVE: A template name or template function to display when the collection is empty.

+API: If used in a `collection` helper the inverse block will become the `emptyTemplate`.
 Defaults to `view.name + '-empty'`

 ### emptyView *view.emptyView*

-A view class to create an instance of when the collection is empty.
+NARRATIVE: A view class to create an instance of when the collection is empty.
 Can be used in conjunction with `emptyTemplate`.
-Empty view exists because empty templates can be complex - for instance, an ampty car t may have a collection of suggested products in it.
+Empty view exists because empty templates can be complex - for instance, an empty cart may have a collection of suggested products in it.

 ### appendItem *view.appendItem(modelOrView [,index] [,options])*

-Append a model (which will used to generate a new `itemView` or render an `itemTemplate`) or a view at a given index in the `CollectionView`.
-If passing a view as the first argument `index` may be a model which will be used to look up the index.
+NARRATIVE: Append a model (which will used to generate a new `itemView` or render an `itemTemplate`) or a view at a given index in the `CollectionView`.

+API: If passing a view as the first argument `index` may be a model which will be used to look up the index.

 By default this will trigger a `rendered:item` event, `silent: true` may be passed in the options hash to prevent this.
 To also prevent the appeneded item from being filtered if an `itemFilter` is present pass `filter: false` in the options hash.

 ### removeItem *view.removeItem(model)*

-Remove an item from the view.
+NARRATIVE: Remove an item from the view.

 ### updateItem *view.updateItem(model)*

-Equivelent to calling `removeItem` then `appendItem`.
-Note that this is mainly meant to cover edge cases, by default changing a model will update the needed item (whether using `itemTemplate` or `itemView`).
+NARRATIVE: Meant to cover edge cases, by default changing a model will update the needed item (whether using `itemTemplate` or `itemView`).

+API: Equivelent to calling `removeItem` then `appendItem`.